LiaScript/docs/README.md

 ```
 <script>@input</script>

+    --{{1}}--
-If this seems to complicated, you can also throw and error by using `LiaError`.
+If this seems too complicated, you can also throw an error by using `LiaError`.
-The second parameter is used to define the number of code-blocks you use and
+The second parameter is used to define the number of code blocks you are using.
-then the only thing you require, is to add as much detailed information, which
-is similar to the previous example.
+Then, all you need to do is provide detailed information, similar to the previous example, to specify the line numbers and error messages.
+This simplifies the process of adding errors to your code blocks in LiaScript.

+      {{1}}
 ``` js
 // create a new error with an error message that is
 // connected to only one code-block, if you have more,